 - Through the 12th class day, drops can be processed in BearWeb.
-Beginning on day 13, the student must submit an Add/Drop form to the Office of the Registrar. - A drop prior to the end of the 12th class day of the fall or spring semester results in the course being removed from the official academic transcript. - After the 12th and through the 50th class day, a drop in one of more classes requires a professional advisor signature and results in a "W" notation on the official academic transcript.
-There are no drops after the 50th class day during the fall/spring semester. - Failure to drop a class will result in the instructor posting the grade the student has earned (i.e., an "F"). - Prior to dropping a class, a student is expected to attend class regularly. - A student dropping a nursing lass for any reason will be dropped from all corequisite classes that are linked to the class from which the student is dropping.
+Beginning on day 13, the student must submit an Add/Drop form to the Office of the Registrar. - A drop prior to the end of the 12th class day of the fall or spring semester results in the course being removed from the official academic transcript. - After the 12th and through the 50th class day, a drop in one or more classes requires a professional advisor signature and results in a "W" notation on the official academic transcript.
+There are no drops after the 50th class day during the fall/spring semester. - Failure to drop a class will result in the instructor posting the grade the student has earned (i.e., an "F"). - Prior to dropping a class, a student is expected to attend class regularly.